Dr. Asefi painting at the Asefi Art Gallery, Kabul

 Today — Arizona State University · 2022 –

-In April 2022, Dr. Asefi arrived in the United States on a J-1 visa sponsored by Arizona State University, accompanied by his wife Nahid and their youngest son Mosawer.
+In April 2022, Dr. Asefi arrived in the United States on a visa sponsored by Arizona State University, accompanied by his wife Nahid and their youngest son Mosawer.
 He had left behind a six-story gallery, a lifetime of commissions on the walls of palaces and parliaments, and a country that the Taliban had reclaimed.
 He could not go back.
-The Taliban maintains a list of those who defied them, and his name — the man who hid 120 paintings under their noses — is on it.
+The Taliban maintains a list of those who defied them, and his name — the man who hid more than 120 paintings under their noses — is on it.

 Dr. Asefi in Arizona — painting the struggle of Afghan women denied education